SolidLabResearch/solid-identity-manager/showcase-app/test-cases.md

 This document provides an overview of the end-to-end tests for the plugin.

+### How to run the tests

+To run end-to-end tests, you must first have built the plugin (`npm run build`).
+Then you run the tests via `npm test`.
+If you want to run the tests interactively, you use `npm run test:ui`.

 ## Test Cases

 ### 1. Page has title and headlines